observablehq/framework/docs/sql.md

 <div class="tip">

 Since some extensions are autoloading, it can be hard to tell which ones are effectively in use.
-You can inspect the network tab in your browser, or run `FROM duckdb_extensions WHERE loaded;` to read the current state of your DuckDB instance.
-In preview, you can also open your browser console and type `DuckDBClientReport()` — this utility offers additional information, such as the path used for self-hosted extensions.
+You can inspect the network tab in your browser, or (in preview only), open your browser console and type `DuckDBClientReport()` — this utility offers additional information, such as the path used for self-hosted extensions.

 </div>